Helping people in poverty develop sustainable livelihoods.

 Oxfam’s livelihoods programme seeks to help people in poverty have a sustainable livelihood, including making a decent living, living in a safe environment, with adequate housing, clean water, and sufficient food.

 Oxfam is a world-wide development organisation that mobilises the power of people against poverty.
-Oxfam New Zealand is a registered charity with the New Zealand Charities Register (registration CC24641).
-Donations are tax refundable.
+Oxfam Aotearoa is a registered New Zealand charity (Charity No. CC24641), making donations tax refundable for New Zealand tax residents.